Scroll to navigation

 char *result (in)

-The string value set the result to, or to append to the existing result.
+String value to become result for interp or to be appended to the existing result.

 const char *element (in)